Key Takeaway

 OTC Products That Can Help

 If lifestyle changes need backup, reach for gentle options first.
 Docusate sodium softens stool without stimulating contractions.
-Polyethylene glycol (MiraLAX) is an osmotic laxative that is safe for most adults to use daily under a provider's guidance.
+Polyethylene glycol (MiraLAX) is an osmotic laxative that's safe for most adults to use daily under a provider's guidance.
 Magnesium supplements, particularly magnesium citrate, can also draw water into the bowel and promote a movement.
 Save stimulant laxatives for occasional use only.

 When Constipation Becomes a Bigger Problem

-If you have not had a bowel movement in five or more days, notice blood in your stool, or experience intense abdominal pain or vomiting, contact your healthcare provider.
+If you haven't had a bowel movement in five or more days, notice blood in your stool, or experience intense abdominal pain or vomiting, contact your healthcare provider.
 These may be signs of an impaction or obstruction that requires medical intervention.
 Your prescriber can evaluate whether a dose adjustment or prescription laxative is appropriate.

 Frequently Asked Questions